 The mouse is one of the most widely studied model organisms \cite{17173058}, with the field of mouse genetics counting for more than a century of studies towards the understanding of mammalian physiology and development \cite{12586691,12702670}.
 Recent advances of the Mouse Genome Project \cite{22772437,21921910} towards completing the de-novo assembly and gene annotation of a variety of mouse strains, provide a unique opportunity to get an in-depth picture of the evolution and variation of these closely related mammalian organisms.

-Mice have been frequently used as a model organism for the study of human diseases due to their experimental tractability and similarities in their genetic makeup \cite{14978070}.
+Mice have frequently been used as a model organism for the study of human diseases due to their experimental tractability and similarities in their genetic makeup \cite{14978070}.
 This has been achieved through the development of mouse models of specific diseases and the creation of knockout mice to recapitulate the phenotype associated with a loss of function mutation observed in humans.
 The advent of high throughput sequencing has led to the emergence of population and comparative genomics as new windows into the relationship between genotype and phenotype amongst the human population.
 Current efforts to catalog genetic variation amongst closely related mouse strains extend this paradigm.

 Since their divergence around 90 million years ago (MYA) \cite{12651866,12466850,11214318,11214319,17021158,26589719}, the human and mouse lineages followed a parallel evolutionary pattern \cite{17284675}.
 While it is hard to make a direct comparison between the two species, there is a large range of divergence in the mouse population, with some approaching human-chimp divergence levels in terms of the number of intervening generations \cite{17284675} (Figure 1A).
 The mouse strains under investigation have differences in their genetic makeup that manifest in an array of phenotypes, ranging from coat/eye color to predisposition for various diseases \cite{21921910}.
 Moreover, the creation of these strains has been extensively documented \cite{10615122}.
 Following a well characterized inbreeding process for at least 20 sequential generations, the inbred mice are homozygous at nearly all loci and show a high level of consistency at genomic and phenotypic levels \cite{JAX}.
 This helps minimize a number of problems raised by the genetic variation between research animals \cite{11528054}.
 The repeated inbreeding has also resulted in substantial differences between the mouse strains, giving each strain the potential to offer a unique reaction to an acquired mutations \cite{19710643}.